-- Do ensure that, if you request a proposal to go before the Committee rather than be determined through officer delegation following a Weekly List report, that your reasons are recorded and repeated in the report to the Committee. - Do comply with section 38(6) of the Planning and Compulsory Purchase Act 2004 and make decisions in accordance with the Development Plan unless material considerations indicate otherwise. - Do come to your decision only after due consideration of all of the information reasonably required upon which to base a decision, including any information presented through an addendum to a committee report or reported verbally by officers. - Don't vote or take part in the meeting's discussion on a proposal unless you have been present to hear the entire debate, including the officers' introduction to the matter. - Do make sure that if you are proposing, seconding or supporting a decision contrary to officer recommendations or the development plan, that you clearly identify and understand the planning reasons leading to this conclusion/decision.
-These reasons must be given prior to the vote and be recorded.
+- Do ensure that, if you request a proposal to go before the Committee rather than be determined through officer delegation following a Weekly List report, you discuss your reasons with the Head of Planning and Transportation. - Do comply with section 38(6) of the Planning and Compulsory Purchase Act 2004 and make decisions in accordance with the Development Plan unless material considerations indicate otherwise. - Do come to your decision only after due consideration of all of the information reasonably required upon which to base a decision, including any information presented through an addendum to a committee report or reported verbally by officers.

-• Do be aware that in the event of an appeal the Council will have to justify the resulting decision and that there could, as a result, be a costs award against the Council if the reasons for refusal cannot be substantiated.
+- Don't vote or take part in the meeting's discussion on a proposal unless you have been present during the entire debate on any particular item, including the officers' introduction to the matter. - Do make sure that if you are proposing, seconding or supporting a decision contrary to officer recommendations or the development plan, that you clearly identify and understand the planning reasons leading to this conclusion/decision.
+These reasons must be given prior to the vote and be recorded. - Do be aware that in the event of an appeal the Council will have to justify the resulting decision and that there could, as a result, be a costs award against the Council if the reasons for refusal cannot be substantiated.